gSchool/DNA-release-2/02-Phase-1/01-emergence.md

 ### !callout-success
 ## Note:
 Culture can be defined as “shared beliefs and behaviors,” or as Seth Godin often puts it, “People like us do stuff like this.”
-Groups can deliberately adopt explicit beliefs and behaviors to build a specific type or culture.
+Groups can deliberately adopt explicit beliefs and behaviors to build a specific type or culture. </br>

-**Culture eats strategy for breakfast**
+**Culture eats strategy for breakfast**  </br>

 Although culture cannot be addressed directly, through implementation of the DevOps Mindset, Values, and Principles (beliefs) as well as the practices and tools (behaviors) you can create the environment that allows for continued innovation and valuable capability delivery at the speed of relevance.
 ### !end-callout

-### !callout-warning

-## DevOps consists of multiple levels:

-Values → Principles → Methods → Practices → Tools.
-### !end-callout

 ### 4. It’s Not (Just) Dev and Ops
 All participants creating a product or system should collaborate from the beginning.
-This is an umbrella term, meant to represent a collaborative approach.
+DevOps is an umbrella term, meant to represent a collaborative approach.

 ### 5. It’s Not (Just) a Job Title
-Implementation cannot be achieved through rebranding a team as ‘DevOps’ or an individual by changing their job title to ‘DevOps Engineer’.
+Implementation cannot be achieved by rebranding a team as ‘DevOps’ or by an individual by changing their job title to ‘DevOps Engineer’.

 ### !callout-danger

+## Don’t forget!

-## Again, DevOps consists of multiple levels:
+DevOps consists of multiple levels: </br>

-Values → Principles → Methods → Practices → Tools.
+**Values → Principles → Methods → Practices → Tools**

 ### !end-callout

 ### 6. It’s Not Everything
-Be careful not to water down DevOps in an attempt to apply to a larger context.
+Be careful not to water down DevOps in an attempt to apply it to a larger context.
 The intent is to apply DevOps concepts in order to achieve working systems that meet user needs.

 ## DevOps and DoD Integration

-What It Feels Like to Live in a DevOps World
+Imagining a DevOps World
 >“Imagine living in a DevOps world, where business managers (acquisition professionals and requirements owners), product owners, Development, Quality Assurance, Operations, Security and Test work together relentlessly to help each other and the overall organization win.
 They are enabling fast flow of planned work into production (e.g., performing tens, hundreds, or even thousands of code deploys per day), while preserving world-class stability, reliability, availability, and security.
 >
 >Instead of the upstream Development groups causing chaos for those in the downstream work centers (e.g. QA, Operations, and Security and Test), Development is spending twenty percent of its time helping ensure that work flows smoothly through the entire value stream.”